hermesloom/ultimatecollaboration/content/index.md

 So many communities have certain virtual or physical meetups and events with all kinds of intentions, such as:

-- Chill hangouts for everyone to visit
+- chill hangouts for everyone to visit
-- Presentations (incl. those at conferences) for a more structured way to convey knowledge
+- presentations (incl. those at conferences) for a more structured way to convey knowledge
-- Exhibitions of creative works of any medium
+- exhibitions of creative works of any medium
-- Co-working in any domain of work (incl. hackathons, makerspaces etc.)
+- co-working in any domain of work (incl. hackathons, makerspaces etc.)
-- Community support groups
+- community support groups
-- Celebrations
+- celebrations
 - and so many more

 Let's collect these events, so that people can more easily find events which they might like, but which they might not have previously heard about!
 On a more generalized scale, this could later evolve into an LLM-based system which ingests the public newsletters from all the listed organizations and then each individual could receive a fully personalized "best of" with only those chunks of information which they previously marked as "this is what I'm interested in" or "this is what is relevant to me".